×

 We asked people if there is a lot of crime.
 They answered:

 "Rio de Janeiro has a reputation for high levels of crime, particularly in certain areas of the city.
 Violent crime, such as robbery and assault, is a major problem in the city, and tourists are advised to take extra precautions when visiting.
 Drug-related crime is also a major issue in Rio de Janeiro, with gangs and organized crime groups operating in some areas.
-In addition, there is a high rate of property crime, such as burglary and car theft," remarked one expat living in Rio de Janeiro, Brazil.
+In addition, there is a high rate of property crime, such as burglary and car theft," said one expat who made the move to Rio de Janeiro.

 Is there a lot of diversity?
 Are people in Rio de Janeiro accepting of differences?